 Rookie’s Guide 2nd Edition; eBook

 I offer a FREE sampler version of the first edition that contains a very short excerpt from each chapter of the first edition.
 This book has been downloaded more than 13,000 times and offers a good idea of the contents of the full book.

 The Kindle version ($9.99) is available at Amazon.com.

 I published my first book, The Short Book on Options in 2002 and it is available as a paperback or Kindle eBook.
 The Short Book on Options: A Conservative Strategy for the Buy-and-Hold Investor explains the basic concepts of how options work along with a good description of how to write covered calls.
 If you are looking for an inexpensive way to get started with options, this book is still useful.
 If you plan to achieve more than just ‘getting started’ status then the Rookie’s Guide would be a better choice.

 Between these two books came Create Your Own Hedge Fund (2005).
 By examining the strategies of covered call writing and selling cash-secured puts when using a mix of ETFs (Exchange Traded Funds), I show the individual investor how he/she can own a hedged and diversified portfolio.
 And that’s exactly how some of the less sophisticated hedge funds operate.
 You truly can create and mange your own mini-hedge fund.

-Two e-books are available free.
-One is a sampler version of The Rookie’s Guide to Options and the other is An Introduction to Options: The Basics.
-To receive either (or both) follow the link.
+To receive either (or both) books at no cost, follow the link.
 It takes you to a shopping cart, but don’t let that be a concern.
 The cost is zero.